 Alaskan pollock makes fine fish sticks and fish cakes, is good steamed and is passable as fish and chips.
 Don't broil it, because if you make the slightest miscalculation you could wind up with dry fillets.

 Another way to eat Alaskan pollock is as surimi, or imitation crab.
-Many of you have eaten it in a California roll at mid-range sushi bars; often the "crab" in this crab-and-avocado roll is actually Alaskan pollock, processed into surimi.
-It is supposed to taste like snow or king crab; it doesn't, but is OK for what it is.
+Many of you have probably eaten it in a California roll at mid-range sushi bars; often the "crab" in this crab-and-avocado roll is actually Alaskan pollock, processed into surimi.
+It is supposed to taste like snow or king crab; it doesn't, but is okay for what it is.

-Pacific cod are excellent baked, fried (especially batter-fried), sauteed and steamed.
+Pacific cod is excellent baked, fried (especially batter-fried), sauteed and steamed.
 Pacific cod is also excellent in fish soups or chowders.
 Do not put Alaskan pollock in a fish soup unless you intend to puree it -- the fish will practically dissolve.

-Both fish freeze very well, and since both are from far-off waters, I would advise you to always buy it frozen, unless you can be assured that the fish had never been frozen before.
+Both fish freeze very well, and since both are from far-off waters, I would advise you to always buy it frozen, unless you can be assured that the fish has never been frozen before.